-High fibre diets and digestive supplements that contain prebiotos and yeast such as Digestive Health Plus are recommended for horses with loose droppings.
+High fibre diets and digestive supplements that contain prebiotcs and yeast are recommended for horses with loose droppings.

 Ancillary organs

 There are a number of ancillary organs that also aid digestion by producing secretions that enter the digestive system or filter waste.
 Important ancillary organs in the horse include the liver, pancreas and the kidney.